 - D. Individual has skilled needs in one or more of these areas (g) suctioning, (h) tracheostomy, (i) ventilator, (k) parenteral fluids, (l) sterile dressings, or (m) irrigations.
-(Item 26 on the PAS-2005) - E Individual is not capable of administering his/her own medications is defined as an individual not capable of administering his/her own medications if the prescription medication must be placed in the recipient's hand, mouth, tube, or eye by some one other than the recipient at all times." - 9) The area of dispute involved transferring.
-The State Hearing Officer finds that the claimant does require one-person assistance (Level III) with transferring.
-Testimony from the claimant and her witnesses revealed that she requires one-person assistance with getting out of the chair.
-While Ms. testified that the claimant demonstrated transferring with the walker, the fact remains that the claimant requires one-person assistance at times with transferring.
-The preponderance of the evidence and testimony show that the claimant requires one-person assistance (Level III) with transferring and a deficit is awarded in that area.
+(Item 26 on the PAS-2005) - E Individual is not capable of administering his/her own medications is defined as an individual not capable of administering his/her own medications if the prescription medication must be placed in the recipient's hand, mouth, tube, or eye by some one other than the recipient at all times." - 9) The areas of dispute involved walking and transferring.
+(The State Hearing Officer notes that Ms. However, while dementia was an area of dispute.
+However, while dementia can be